sergiocollado/potpourri/Notes_Nodejs.md

 In MS Windows, you just have to downloade the: nod-vx.xx.x-x64.msi

 In Linux, you have:
- +Check you have the building tools: 'apt-get install build-essential' +Get the source code, for example from its web: 'wget http://nodejs.org/dist/vx.xx.x/node-vx.xx.tar.gz +uncompress it.
+ + Check you have the building tools: 'apt-get install build-essential'
+ + Get the source code, for example from its web: 'wget http://nodejs.org/dist/vx.xx.x/node-vx.xx.tar.gz
+ + uncompress it.
  +Compile it:
    - './configure'
    - 'make'